Installation

 To deploy the CYBERQUEST server in a Hyper-V environment do the following steps:

 Step 1: Download the CYBERQUEST server from here.
-Click on Download Free Edition button, select Hyper-V option, complete the download form and press Download button.
+Register and click on Downloads section and after select Cyberquest for Hyper-V, and press Download button.

 Step 2: Extract the content of the archive